 Celsius’ weather observations 300 years

 Uppsala has one of the world’s longest series of weather observations.
-The observations date back to 12 January 1722 by Anders Celsius and his professor Erik Burman.
+Anders Celsius and his professor Erik Burman started the observations 12 January 1722.
 Every day they went outside to record the temperature, air pressure and wind direction.
-Over the years many different people have contributed to the data series, and in January 2022 the series will become 300 years long.
+Over the years many different people have contributed to the data series, and on 12 January 2022 the series became 300 years long.

-We start our jubilee year with a symposium 12 January 2022.
-The page will be updated with further activities during the year.
+The page will be updated with activities during the year.

 How it all started

 Anders Celsius lived 1701–1744 and was the person who developed the Celsius temperature scale, which is used nearly all over the world today.
 A few years after the weather measurements were started he was appointed professor at Uppsala University.

 Meteorological measurements such as those Anders Celsius and his professor pioneered in 1722 are common today, but at that time measurements were rarely systematic.
 In addition, several different temperature scales were used, including the scales Delisle and Fahrenheit.
 It wasn’t until Celsius developed his temperature scale that measurements became consistent and comparable.

 Weather data and statistics reaching back to the 1700s are very rare.
 There are only a few other locations with similarly long measurements: Berlin (1719), Lund (1740), St Petersburg (1743) and Stockholm (1756).

 Valuable data for climate research